Ethan76167/TRIA.OS-Difficulty-List/Guidelines.md

 https://discord.gg/gzY665w2K2

 Instructions on contributing are also available in the server, at `#how-to-contribute`.
+Or you can watch this tutorial here:  https://youtu.be/AX8PWRI3ZKw

 FORMAT FOR ADDING AN ENTRY:
 (LIST NO.) **Map Name** by Creators [ID] [YouTube Video Link]